Skip to main content

 Who can do this?

-We'll walk through the steps to enable Kami as an approved app for students.
-Please note, this is a separate requirement from installing the Kami extension and the other Kami Network Requirements.
+We'll walk through the steps to enable Kami as an approved app.
+Please note, this is a separate requirement from deploying Kami Chrome Extension, and Google Workspace Marketplace App, and the other Kami Network Requirements.

 Configure access to Kami via the Google Admin Console